 In 2015 two winners were awarded in Uutisraivaaja.
-The prize money was shared by Lucify and Kuka.
+The award money was shared by Lucify and Kuka.

-Kuka is a expert search engine that brings journalists and experts together.
+Kuka is an expert search service that brings journalists and experts together.
 The original team included Mari Vaara, Iris Sandelin, Tuomas Valtanen, Jaakko Nygren and Ville Vaara.
-Now the team is strengthened by Janne Mikael Saastamoinen, Samuli Kaipainen and Soila Laivo.
-You can read the latest updated from Kuka here and here.

-Lucify helps organizations to visualize,understand and communicate important data with interactive data visualizations.
-The original team included Juho Ojala and Ville Väänänen, later Ville Saarinen has joined in.
-You can read the latest updates from Lucify here and here.
+Lucify helps organizations to visualize, understand and communicate important data with interactive data visualizations.
+The original team included Juho Ojala and Ville Väänänen.

 2013: Long Play

-Scoopinion is a browser ad-on that recommends quality articles for users.
+Scoopinion was a browser ad-on that recommended quality articles for users.
 The team included Johannes Koponen, Mikael Koponen, Mikko Koskinen, Juha Leppänen and Ville Sundberg.
-You can read the latest updates from Scoopinion in here.

-Bolla is a video tool to teach football.
+Bolla is a video platform to teach football.

 Little Brother is an application to protect journalists’ and photographers’ photos.